AishwaryaHastak/Alzheimer-s-Detection/README.md

 ## Model

-Some models designed on this dataset used pre-trained models like RESNET [1], VGG, and others, achieving an accuracy of close to 94%.
-Another model used a relatively simpler Convolutional Neural Network model to achieve a validation set accuracy of close to 80% [2].
-I aim to design a simpler DNN model with fewer parameters than large models like RESNET while maintaining accuracy.
+Several models developed on this dataset leveraged pre-trained architectures such as RESNET [1], VGG, and others, achieving remarkable accuracies nearing 94%.
+Conversely, a different approach employed a more straightforward Convolutional Neural Network model, yielding a validation set accuracy of approximately 80% [2].
+This project endeavors to craft a simplified DNN model, boasting fewer parameters than expansive architectures like RESNET, all while upholding high accuracy standards.

 ## References